igorlfs/nvim-dap-view/docs/src/routes/keymaps/+page.md

 title: Keymaps
 ---

-Each view has its own keymaps, listed below.
+Besides the keymaps to change the views, each view has its own keymaps, listed below.
 At any time (from within `nvim-dap-view`'s main window) you can use `g?` to show a "help" window that lists all of them.

+There are also some default keybindings for navigating to other views.

 The help window itself has only 1 mapping: it can be closed with `q`.